Pennsylvania Route 715: Route description

-PA 715 begins at an intersection with US 209 in the community of Brodheadsville in Chestnuthill Township, heading north on a two-lane undivided road.
+PA 715 begins at an intersection with US 209 in Brodheadsville in Chestnuthill Township, heading north on a two-lane undivided road.
 The road passes a mix of rural homes and fields before crossing McMichael Creek and running parallel to the east of the creek.
 PA 715 continues into forested areas with a few housing developments.
 Farther north, the route passes a mix of farms, woods, and homes, crossing the creek again.
-The road comes to the community of McMichaels and makes a sharp turn to the east, heading across McMichael Creek a third time.
+The road comes to McMichaels and makes a sharp turn to the east, heading across McMichael Creek a third time.
 PA 715 enters Jackson Township and heads into wooded areas of residential subdivisions as it turns northeast and passes Grubers Lake and Trout Lake.
 After the latter, the road heads more to the north and passes through Reeders.
 The route heads northeast into Pocono Township and runs through woods with some commercial development, passing to the southeast of the Northampton Community College Monroe Campus before reaching to an interchange with I-80.

-From here, PA 715 intersects Sullivan Trail, which provides access to Pocono Premium Outlets, Camelback Mountain Resort, Big Pocono State Park, and westbound I-80.
+From here, PA 715 intersects Sullivan Trail, which provides access to the Pocono Premium Outlets, Camelback Mountain Resort, Big Pocono State Park, and westbound I-80.
 After this, the route crosses Pocono Creek and forms a short wrong-way concurrency with PA 611 in Tannersville.
 Past PA 611, the highway continues northeast through dense forests with occasional areas of wooded housing developments.
-In the community of Meisertown, PA 715 intersects the eastern terminus of PA 314.
-Following this intersection, the route continues into Paradise Township and passes through more forests before ending at PA 191 in the community of Henryville.
+In Meisertown, PA 715 intersects the eastern terminus of PA 314.
+Following this intersection, the route continues into Paradise Township and passes through more forests before ending at PA 191 in Henryville.